 Before the final decree of adoption is filed, the adoptive parents will need to file a signed report of all paid expenses, gifts and items of value exchanged in connection with the adoption to the court.

 American Adoptions offers a unique Risk-Sharing program that financially protects adoptive families in the event of an adoption disruption.
 So, unlike other agencies, you’d be reimbursed for the expenses paid into an adoption situation if it disrupts.

-To find out if these UT adoption laws will affect your adoption, call 1-800-ADOPTION now.
+To find out if these UT adoption laws will affect your adoption, you can request free information online here.

 Information available through these links is the sole property of the companies and organizations listed therein.
 America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.